henrysky/astroNN/docs/source/quick_start.rst

     Python 3.6 or above
     Tensorflow OR Tensorflow-gpu (1.5.0 or above)
-    Keras 2.1.3 or above
-    CUDA 9.0 and CuDNN 7.0 (only neccessary for Tensorflow-gpu 1.5.0) CUDA 9.1 is not supported!!
+    Keras 2.1.3 or above (Must be configured Tensorflow as backends) CUDA 9.0 and CuDNN 7.0 (only neccessary for Tensorflow-gpu 1.5.0) CUDA 9.1 is not supported!!
     graphviz and pydot_ng are required to plot the model architecture scikit-learn, tqdm and astroquery required for some basic astroNN function

-For instruction on how to install Tensorflow, please refer to their official website `Installing TensorFlow`_
+For instruction on how to install Tensorflow, please refers to their official website `Installing TensorFlow`_

-For instruction on how to install Keras, please refer to their official website `Installing Keras`_
+For instruction on how to install Keras, please refers to their official website `Installing Keras`_

 If you are not using Tensorflow-GPU, Tensorflow will run on CPU.
-Currently Tensorflow did not compiled with AVX2, a CPU instruction sset that can speed up deep learning on CPU.
+Currently official Tensorflow python wheels did not compiled with AVX2, some sets of CPU instruction extensions that can speed up deep learning on CPU.
 You can download `High Performance Tensorflow CPU MacOS build`_ instead for MacOS, Or `High Performance Tensorflow CPU Windows build`_ for Windows.

 Recommended system requirement: